 Equity claims can vary in voting rights and dividends.

 Operating risk should be stable, but the firm can change its financial leverage This can affect both the cost of equtiy and capital.

-ghts and vidends.
 When will the firm become a mature fiirm, and what are the potential roadblocks?